-In November 2019, Busiswa Nomayi (Busi) participated in The Umvoto Foundation’s Stewardship Training Course, delivered in partnership with the Edith Stephens Nature Reserve and Communitree.
+In November 2019, Busiswa Nomayi (Busi), from Khayelitsha, participated in The Umvoto Foundation’s Stewardship Training Course, delivered in partnership with the Edith Stephens Nature Reserve and Communitree.
 Inspired by the week-long workshops on water systems, environmental rehabilitation, and stewardship, and seeing the environmental challenges in her own community, Busi decided to act.

 On the role that Umvoto and the Stewardship Training played in her decision to take action.